 As mentioned, there are ways to make your spray tan last longer, but you may be stuck with where to start or what products to use.
 There are so many different products with various advertisements and claims, that it can be really hard to filter out the truth behind everything on the shelves.

-If you’re looking for a trustworthy moisturiser which will keep your skin hydrated, and therefore lengthen your spray tan, I recommend the St Tropez Tan Enhancing Moisturiser ($18) and to apply it every morning and night, or after washing.
-The formula glides on the skin really nicely, and doesn’t leave it feeling sticky or greasy, just soft.
+If you’re looking for a trustworthy moisturiser that will keep your skin hydrated, and therefore lengthen your spray tan, I recommend the St Tropez Tan Enhancing Moisturiser ($18) and to apply it every morning and night, or after washing.
+The formula glides on the skin really nicely and doesn’t leave it feeling sticky or greasy, just soft.

 - Wash hands after application